Set up Node.js project with Typescript, ESLint, and Prettier

 console.log('The result is %d', result);

-Execute the project
+Run the Node.js project

 yarn tsc

-node build/index.js
+node dist/index.js

 The output will be similar to the picture below:

-Run the Typescript file directly
+2. Run the Typescript file directly

 yarn add -D ts-node

-Run the command below to execute the Typescript code:
+Run the command below to execute the TypeScript code:

 yarn ts-node src/index.ts

-Execute the file on changes
+3. Run the file on changes

 yarn add -D nodemon